24-Hour Confidential Information and Support Hotline

 Is there a way to keep the person who did this away from me?

 Yes.
 Even without a formal report to the police, you may request a protective order through the local courts that can provide a higher level of protection than the University's no-contact directive.
-Obtaining these orders is free, and trained advocates from The Advocacy and Support Center can help explain the process and accompany you to request the order.
+Obtaining these orders is free, and trained advocates from Office of the Dean of Students or CARE can help explain the process and accompany you to request the order.